Mechanical Engineering CO-OP

-- Must be available to work full-time for approximately 4-6 months as a co-op for fall 2019 or spring 2020
+- Must be available to work full-time for approximately 6 months as a co-op in the Winter and/or Spring of 2020.

 - Must be currently enrolled in a college or university pursuing a bachelors, masters, or PhD in Mechanical Engineering, Aerospace Engineering, Chemistry, Civil Engineering, Material/Science, Physics, Robotics, Structural Engineering, or related technical discipline.
-Must be enrolled full time in school following the fall or spring term.
+Must be enrolled full time in Spring 2020.

 - Must have a minimum cumulative 3.0 out of a 4.0 GPA

 - Knowledge in one or more of the following areas: mechanical design, computer aided design (CAD) and mechanical analysis tool (FEA).

 - Recently completed coursework providing an understanding and application of standard principles, theories, concepts and techniques in mechanical systems including structures, configuration, mechanisms, structural analysis, and integration and test.

 - General knowledge of applicable industry and/or academic practices and standards in mechanical design.